 - The higher income is less relatable; it’s hard for my readers to believe that this is a legitimate career choice and not a shot in the dark at an unattainable profession (like acting opposite Hugh Grant) when I throw out numbers like $100,000 a month.
 Which, I can hardly blame them because I struggle with coming to terms with numbers like that and I live it!
 They don’t get to see the emails I receive daily from readers who started out reading my income reports from last year, who now blog full time and make great money.

 - I felt that, in order to continue, I would need to include expenses into my income reports to paint an accurate picture.
 But with my current budgeting system, that would be a pain and it would take even longer to write income reports (which already take a significant amount of time, as they’re our longest posts).
-At this point, as we bring in close to $100,000/month, we have 1 full-time employee, 3 part-time employees, and we’re currently hiring for 3 more positions.
-So, we have a much higher overhead than when we did while earning $7,000/month.
+At this point, we have 1 full-time employee, 3 part-time employees, and we’re currently hiring for 3 more positions.
+So, we have a much higher overhead than when we used too.
 (We had almost no expenses back then.)

 - When you report higher expenses, readers who aren’t experienced in business may not understand that these costs aren’t normal or expected for bloggers who are just getting their start!
 Our expenses are needed because we’re making significantly more than we are spending and need to continue growing our business.
 My expenses might lead people to believe that to be successful, you should be spending $10,000 in Facebook ads, which is definitely not the case.
-(I didn’t invest in Facebook ads until I was earning over $25,000 consistently, although I wish I had done it earlier now!)
+(I didn’t invest in Facebook ads until I was earning a significantly more than that consistently, although I wish I had done it earlier now!)

 So basically, the short answer is: I wasn’t sure that I was doing what I had set out to do with income reports anymore.